OHI-Science/OHI-website/content/news/raster_to_terra.md

 `raster()`|`rast()`|Rasterize a spatial file (such as a `.tif` or a spatial dataframe) into a `rasterLayer` (for the `raster` package) or `spatRaster` (for the `terra` package)
 `stack()`|`rast()`|Create raster stack to execute calculations across layers. `terra::rast()` is a more broadly applicable function since it can detect the quantity of `spatRasters` present, then automatically stacks them if there are multiple.
 `calc()`|`app()`, `lapp()`, `focal()`, etc.|Execute a function across a raster or raster stack. `terra` has multiple functions with varying degrees of flexibility depending on if the function is applied across layers, and if the same function is applied to each layer.
 `resample()`|`resample()`|Convert the origin and/or resolution of a raster to that of another.
-For example, you might want to add two rasters, but need to convert the first raster from a resolution of 0.5 meters to 0.01 meters to match the higher resolution of the second raster.
+For example, you might want to add two rasters, but need to convert the first raster from a resolution of 0.5 degrees to 0.01 degrees to match the higher resolution of the second raster.
 `extract()`|`extract()`|Pull values from a raster object where they intersect the locations of another spatial object, such as points that fall within polygons.
 For `raster()`, the spatial objects can be points, lines, and polygons.
 For `terra`, the second spatial object must be a vector or matrix/dataframe of coordinates.
 For example, the spatial object from which we are extracting is a geometry columns of polygons, the user cannot input the entire spatial dataframe, but rather needs to vectorize the geometry column of the polygons using `terra::vect()` then input that object into `terra::extract()`.
 `aggregate()`|`aggregate()`|Combine cells of a raster to create a new raster with a lower resolution (larger cells).
 Aggregation groups rectangular areas to create larger cells.
 The value for the resulting cells is computed with a user-specified function.
 Also know as down-sampling.
 `freq()`|`freq()`|Create a frequency table of the values of a raster.